What do we mean by wound and pressure care supports?

 Wound and pressure care supports are supports to help prevent damage to your skin caused by pressure or swollen limbs, and to manage wounds.

-Wounds are any damage to your skin including grazes, cuts or any breaks in the skin.
+Wounds are any damage to your skin including grazes, cuts, or any breaks in the skin.
 If your skin wound doesn’t heal, heals slowly, or heals but comes back in the same location this is called a chronic wound.
+Chronic skin wounds have many causes.
+These may include trauma, sustained pressure, burns, skin cancers, infection or underlying medical conditions, such as diabetes.

-Pressure care is support you may need if your disability means it’s hard for you to move or shift your position in bed or when seated to relieve pressure.
+Pressure care is support you may need if your disability means it’s hard for you to move or shift your position in bed.
+Or, when seated to relieve pressure.
+This may mean you have an increased risk of skin damage and pressure injuries.
+Support to help you prevent or manage a pressure injury may include:

 • products or equipment like pressure cushions